 Unlicensed electric or gas powered vehicles including golf carts, powered scooters, atvs, or dirt bikes are NOT permitted to be used on the campground.
 Also please remember that anyone driving on our property must have a valid, non-suspended drivers license.

 Sure!
 While you are camping with us, you can hike to the Lakota Wolf Preserve at any time during the day except during wolf watch times.
-You can also go on one of the twice daily wolf watches at a discounted rate.
+If you would like to go on one of their tours you must purchase tickets from their website in advance.
 (Please remember that pets are not permitted near the wolf preserve at any time.)
 Don't miss the opportunity to see these majestic animals in a natural setting.

 A seasonal site is rented from the end of April until the middle of October.
 With a seasonal site you can leave your equipment set up the whole time and come camping whenever the mood strikes you, without having to worry about packing up your gear.
 Seasonal campers taking the site for the following season can even leave their trailer on the site through the winter for a small storage fee.
 Renting a site for a season can save you a lot of time and money.
 Check out our Seasonal Sites page for more information or call us at (800) 545-9662 for a list of sites available.

 We are very sorry your vacation did not live up to your expectations.
 We know that you have a limited amount of time to spend doing what you want and are honored that you chose to spend that time with us.
 If a problem presents itself while you are staying with us please do not hesitate to bring it to our attention at the office so we can try to fix it.
 If you have already left our campground, please contact us with your problem or concern by email at CampTaylorCampground@gmail.com or by phone at (908) 496-4333 so that we can try to resolve the situation.